 Housing Charge late fee

-Housing late fee charges will not be assessed in March, April, or May (spring 2020 quarter).
+Housing late fee charges will not be assessed in March, April, May, June or July.

 |$30.00||Housing||Penalty for not paying housing charges by the deadline will receive late fee as specified in the Housing Lease Agreement https://housing.ucr.edu/help-desk/pay-bill.html|